Compare Rates and Save On Life Insurance

 What Is Simplified Issue Life Insurance?

-Unlike traditional life insurance policies, simplified life insurance applications are often accepted more quickly since the underwriting process is relatively simple.
-As long as you pass the health questionnaire, your application will likely be accepted.
+Unlike traditional life insurance policies, insurers often accept simplified life insurance applications more quickly since the underwriting process is relatively simple.
+Your application for a policy will likely be approved if you pass the health questionnaire and the insurer's requirements.

-Simplified issue life insurance policies often come with higher life insurance rates than traditional policies and tend to feature lower coverage amounts, starting at just $2,000 and rarely exceeding $100,000.
+Simplified issue life insurance policies often have higher rates than traditional policies and lower coverage amounts, starting at just $2,000 and rarely exceeding $100,000.

 Easy application

-The underwriting process for this type of life insurance is simple since there’s no medical exam required.
-Applicants must answer a few questions about their health and medical history by filling out a short health questionnaire.
+The simplified underwriting process doesn't require a medical exam.
+Applicants must answer a few health and medical history questions by completing a short health questionnaire.

 Quick approval

-Unlike traditional life insurance policies, which can take weeks or even months for applications to be approved, simplified issue life insurance policies have a fast approval time.
+Unlike traditional life insurance policies, which can take weeks or even months to approve applications, simplified issue life insurance policies have a fast approval time.
 Applicants can typically expect to receive a decision within 48 hours, and some insurers even offer instant results.

 Lower value for money

-What Do Life Insurance Companies Ask About in a Health Questionnaire?
+What Insurers Ask About in a Health Questionnaire

 Description